anirudhkaushal/Contacts-Manager-client/README.md

+# Project Title

-#Contacts Manager Web App
+Contacts Manager

-##Contacts Manager Full-Stack web app made using:-
+## Description

+A full stack (MERN stack) web app that allows users to maintain a contacts list.

+## Technologies Used

- - Front-end : React.js
+* Frontend : React.js
- - Back-end: Node.js and Express.js
+* Backend : Node.js, Express.js
- - Database : MongoDB
+* Database : MongoDB

+## Delpoyment

+The frontend of the app has been deployed using Netlify and backend has been deployed using Heroku.
+To view the deployment visit the link :- https://ak-contacts-manager.netlify.app/

+## Note

-###This is the client side (frontend) of my Contacts Manager full stack web app.
+This repository contains the client side (frontend) code of the web app.

-####Link to the backend code of the project :- https://github.com/anirudhkaushal/Contacts-Manager-backend
+To see the backend code of the visit the link :- https://github.com/anirudhkaushal/Contacts-Manager-backend

-####Link to see the deployed version of the project :- https://ak-contacts-manager.netlify.app/

-NOTE: The backend of the project has been deployed using Heroku and the frontend has been deployed using Netlify.